graysonkent/graysonkent.github.io/_posts/2017-05-02-how-to-fix-npm-hung-on-addRemoteTarball.md

 The Problem
 ------------
 I had two paths set in my `TMP` variable on Windows.
-You can check your `npm` config with `npm config ls -l`.
-Here is the line that was giving me trouble:
+You can check your full `npm` config with `npm config ls -l`, but here is the line that was giving me trouble:

 ```bash
 > npm config get tmp